JeremyBYU/bpyproj/README.md

 ### Install Dependencies

 After installation you will **also** need to install *dependencies* for the plugin.
 You can do this by going to File -> User Preferences -> Add-ons.
-Then scroll to the `Import-Export: Map Projection` (this plugin) and expand the plugin by click the arrow.
+Then scroll to the `Import-Export: Map Projection` (this plugin) and expand the plugin by clicking the arrow.
 You should see a section titled `Preferences` along with a button.
 Install dependencies by clicking the button `Install Dependencies` (see picture below).
 If it was a success a message will appear letting you know.
 If a failure occurs a message box will pop up providing details (also look at the log output).
 Note special instruction for Windows OS follow.

 ![Settings](imgs/dependencies.png)